 -config cert.cnf

-# CRITICAL: Both -extfile and -extensions must be specified
+# -extfile and -extensions are both required

-# Otherwise v3 extensions (including clientAuth) won't be included
+# Without them, clientAuth won't be included

 openssl x509 -req \